Conversion Marketing – Domain Name Registration

 If you have a complaint about any aspect of our service, then we would like to hear from you.
 Most outstanding issues can be resolved informally by discussing the issue with a member of staff so please do reach out to speak to us first over the phone.
-Rest assured that whomever deals with your query will aim to resolve any outstanding issues and reach an amicable resolution as quickly as possible.
+Rest assured that whoever deals with your query will aim to resolve any outstanding issues and reach an amicable resolution as quickly as possible.

 Step 2: Escalating the issue

-If the person helping you is unable to help you reach a satisfactory solution then please ask to speak to the Operations Director or the Managing Director, but please bear in mind that they may not be immediately available as senior management have to attend meetings on and off site, and may not be immediately available.
-If either of these people is not available please request a call back, additionally please ask for either or both email addresses and send an email requesting contact.
+If the person helping you is unable to help you reach a satisfactory solution then please ask to speak to the Operations Director or the Managing Director, but please bear in mind that they may not be immediately available as senior management have to attend meetings on and off-site, and may not be immediately available.
+If either of these people is not available please request a callback, additionally please ask for either or both email addresses and send an email requesting contact.